RyanWeigel32/ai-case-study/README.md

 **Why do you think that offering this product or service would benefit the company?**

 The market for wearable devices and apps that track biometric data has grown considerably over the last decade.
 Companies within the mental health and wellness sector, regardless of their origin, have begun to incorporate this technology into their business.
 Headspace is already attempting to do so with its merger with Ginger.io and its acquisition of Sayana, both mentioned more in detail in one of the above sections.
 In the fitness sector, companies such as Peloton have taken advantage of the growing desire from individuals to improve their fitness with the help of expert instructors, without having to spend a significant amount of money to hire one privately.
-With the recent merger and acquisition trends of Headspace, the company is looking to broaden their product offerings, and in light of the growing research showing the correlation between physical exercise and robust mental health, it would not be too much of a jump to expand their product offerings to include both more fitness oriented classes, as well as the ability to integrate technologies that the consumer is already using *(wearable devices)* or are becoming more available and less expensive *(computer vision-capable video cameras a la Peloton Guide.)* By incorporating the recent technological trends occurring within the fitness industry, specifically the at-home segment of that market, Headspace expands their pool of potential customers, and exposes them to the other products they currently offer, without having to expend a substantial amount of resources moving into markets that share no relationship with their core business.
+With the recent merger and acquisition trends of Headspace, the company is looking to broaden their product offerings, and in light of the growing research showing the correlation between physical exercise and robust mental health, it would not be too much of a jump to expand their product offerings to include not onlyfitness oriented classes, but the ability to integrate technologies that the consumer is already using *(wearable devices)* or are becoming more available and less expensive *(computer vision-capable video cameras a la Peloton Guide)* as well.
+By incorporating the recent technological trends occurring within the fitness industry, specifically the at-home segment of that market, Headspace expands their pool of potential customers, and exposes them to the other products they currently offer, without having to expend a substantial amount of resources moving into markets that share no relationship with their core business.

 ---